-Vaccinations rise on Vashon Island, challenging its reputation as anti-vaccine ‘poster child’
+Vaccinations rise on Vashon Island, challenging its reputation as anti-vax ‘poster child’

-VASHON ISLAND (AP) — Sarah Day is a school nurse with “street cred” when it comes to the polarizing issue of vaccines on an island in Washington state known for its rural beauty, counterculture lifestyle and low immunization rates.
+VASHON ISLAND — Sarah Day is a school nurse with “street cred” when it comes to the polarizing issue of vaccines on an island in Washington state known for its rural beauty, counterculture lifestyle and low immunization rates.

 Since she began communal living on Vashon Island more than 20 years ago, the registered nurse has been advocating for getting kids their shots against a loud contingent of anti-vaccine parents in the close-knit community of about 11,000.